openvinotoolkit/openvino/docs/IE_DG/supported_plugins/GNA.md

 ## How to Interpret Performance Counters

-As a result of collecting performance counters using `InferenceEngine::IInferencePlugin::GetPerformanceCounts`, you can find various performance data about execution on GNA.
+As a result of collecting performance counters using `InferenceEngine::InferRequest::GetPerformanceCounts`, you can find various performance data about execution on GNA.
 Returned map stores a counter description as a key, counter value is stored in the `realTime_uSec` field of the `InferenceEngineProfileInfo` structure.
 Current GNA implementation calculates counters for the whole utterance scoring and does not provide per-layer information.
 API allows to retrieve counter units in cycles, but they can be converted to seconds as follows:

 ```